-Medical School applicants need to have completed a number of prerequisite courses at an accredited U.S. or Canadian college or university.
+UMN Medical School requires medical school applicants to complete seven prerequisite courses at an accredited U.S.-based or Canadian college or university by the time they matriculate to medical school.
+Please use the Prerequisite Course Checklist to help determine your coursework plan.
 No particular degree program or institution is given preference over another.
 Rigor of coursework and competitiveness of the undergraduate institution, however, are taken into consideration.

 Once you’ve reviewed the required courses below, be sure to familiarize yourself with the medical student selection criteria.

-- Biological sciences coursework with emphasis on general principles, cell biology, and/or physiology
+- Biological sciences coursework with an emphasis on general principles, cell biology, and/or physiology

 - General or organic chemistry

-- Biology, genetics, zoology, botany, parasitology, biochemistry, chemistry (general or organic, but must be in addition to the general or organic chemistry listed above), physics, etc. At least 2 must be upper-level courses
+- Examples of acceptable subject areas include (but are not limited to): biology, genetics, zoology, botany, parasitology, biochemistry, chemistry (general or organic, but must be in addition to the general or organic chemistry listed above), pharmacology, and physics.

 - Foreign language